 From walls to ceilings, fences and poles, banners are incredibly versatile for hanging in almost any situation.
 In this article, we’ll take a look at the most common display methods: hanging accessories, applicable surfaces, and other tips to maximize the prominence and lifespan of your banner.

 Today’s Signage 101 post will discuss the pros and cons of direct printing versus vinyl overlays for rigid signs.
-Common rigid signs include aluminum signs, plastic signs, and acrylic signs.
+Common rigid signs include aluminum signs, rigid plastic signs, and acrylic signs.
 We’ll compare each method to help you decide which is best for you.
 As a rule of thumb, vinyl overlay works best as temporary signage.
 Direct printing best suites permanent, high-resolution signage.

 Banners are some of the most versatile and well-known signage used by both businesses and consumers.
 Their versatility is derived from the finishing options available, allowing for a range of display accessories to be used.
 These finishing options add functionality, durability, and ease of display to help you get the most out of your banner!
 We’ll take a look at the most common banner options available for vinyl banners, fabric banners, and mesh banners.
 If you’re already an expert on banner options, go ahead and click here to jump to the summary chart!